I hate feeling angry.

 Let me illustrate this with my example.

-Previously, I was feeling bored at work when I was working in HBO Asia.
+Previously, I was feeling bored at work when I was working as an accountant.
 I was at Level 6.
 I could do my work well but I wasn’t passionate about improving the accounting systems.

 When the animation studio founder approached me, I was hopeful.
 I thought I could contribute to the animation industry again.
 I was at Level 7.